-If your selected community template doesn't have Chatter enabled, the Reputation node won't appear in Community Management.
-To show the Reputation node, go to Administration > Preferences and select Show all settings in Community Management.
+If your selected community template doesn't have Chatter enabled, the Reputation section doesn't appear in Community Management.
+To show the Reputation section, go to Administration > Preferences and select Show all settings in Community Management.

 Set Up Reputation Levels